sahilbfna91/Assignment-3/README.md

 The Following Repo Contain

 Rnn without Attention file:DL3_Without_Attention

-Rnn with Attention file:DL3_Attention
+Rnn with Attention file:DL3_Attention (Contains Visualization and Heatmap also)

-FineTuned GPT File:GPT2
+FineTuned GPT File:GP2

 The file something-QueryResult_2.csv should be kept with GPT2 to be executed